Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 I am the kind of mama who tried to bounce a crying baby on my knee while using the toilet.

 I am the kind of mama who could have made returns on investments, using those investments for all-inclusive vacations, instead of purchasing popular parenting books.
 Self-care wasn’t a popular discussion when I began parenting eighteen years ago; it wasn’t part of the title of any book, and it certainly wasn’t on my daily checklist.
 Self-care is something I had to learn.
 Still learning.
+People can also check out Nampa assisted living and memory care senior living facility if they want healthcare facilities around them!

 Self-Care for the Homeschool Mom